 Is Bitcoin Real Money?
+A closer look into BTC as a currency

 I confess that when I was deciding on my first Bitcoin investment, I too, was worried and anxious when confronted with the question “Is Bitcoin money?”.
-Earlier that day, my ‘loss-adverse’ husband asked if “Bitcoin’s value is as good as what someone else will pay for it?”
+Earlier that day, my ‘loss adverse husband asked if “Bitcoin’s value is as good as what someone else will pay for it?”

 His question really triggered a mixed emotion within me — on the one hand, I was curious as to what gives Bitcoin its value.
 But on the other, it made me question the un-questioned — what gives fiat money its value too?